LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

    :end-before: _scan_inclusive_inplace_seq_min_end
    :language: C++

-Note that, in the example before the scan operation is called, we copy the input array into the output array so the result is generated in the output array.
-Doing this, we avoid having to re-initialize the input array to use it in other examples.
+Note that, before the scan operation is invoked, we copy the input array into the output array to provide the scan input array we want.

 This generates the following sequence in the output array::

    -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1

+Since the operator used in the scan is 'minimum' and the smallest values in the input array is the first entry, the result is an array with that value in all array slots.

 Here is a sequential exclusive in-place scan that uses the 'maximum' operator: